llmlks/QuakeWatch/instructions.md

 ##### Clustering

 The clustering method used is based on a distance measure introduced by [Zaliapin and Be-Zion (2013)](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/jgrb.50179), which defines the distance between two earthquakes in terms of the difference in their location, time of occurrence, and magnitude.
-The distances are then used to find clusters with pre-, main, and aftershocks, similarly to an accompanying article [Zaliapin and Be-Zion (2013)](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1002/jgrb.50178).
+The distances are then used to find clusters with fore-, main-, and aftershocks, similarly to an accompanying article [Zaliapin and Be-Zion (2013)](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1002/jgrb.50178).

 *  **Time range** allows the user to select the start and the end dates for the earthquakes included in the clustering.
 All the earthquakes that occurred between the start and the end dates are taken into account.